Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Climate Adaptation

-Climate adaptation encompasses the set of actions and policies designed to reduce the vulnerability of human and natural systems to the impacts of climate change.
-Unlike mitigation—which seeks to reduce greenhouse-gas emissions—adaptation focuses on preparing for and adjusting to the environmental, social, and economic conditions that are already inevitable.
+Climate adaptation is the set of actions and policies designed to reduce the vulnerability of human and natural systems to the impacts of climate change.
+Unlike mitigation, which seeks to cut greenhouse gas emissions, adaptation focuses on preparing for and adjusting to the environmental, social and economic conditions that are already unavoidable.

-Phenomena such as heatwaves, prolonged droughts, flooding, wildfires, and sea-level rise highlight the need to advance adaptation strategies.
-In this context, international bodies such as the IPCC, the UN, and the European Union have positioned adaptation as a priority of the global climate agenda.
+Phenomena such as heatwaves, prolonged droughts, flooding, wildfires and sea-level rise show why adaptation matters.
+International bodies such as the IPCC, the UN and the European Union have made adaptation a priority of the global climate agenda, alongside the management of climate risk.

 Definition